 - what the proposed scheme looks like, including the type of HMOs to be included, the draft conditions being proposed and fee structure

 - which wards are being proposed to be included in the scheme namely;

 The Council are consulting for 10 weeks from 22 October to 31 December 2021.

 To have your say in the consultation please complete our online survey.

-Once we have consulted with our residents and stakeholders, the council will use the findings to inform our decision.
-We will publish our decision in Autumn 2021.
+Once we have consulted with our residents and stakeholders, we'll use the findings to inform our decision.
+We'll publish our decision in Spring 2022.